myENA/vue-table/README.md

 npm install @myena/vue-table
 ```

+# Dependencies

+- Vue 2
+- Bootstrap 3
+- FontAwesome 4

 # Vue Client Table

 Vue component for rendering a client side table with pagination, grouping, sorting, filtering, details row.
 Entire table data should be given to the table and will be paginated client side.
 Data can come from a Vuex store.

-## Dependencies

-- Vue 2
-- Bootstrap 3
-- FontAwesome 4

 ## Usage: